OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 ---
 title: Sideload Office Add-ins in Office on the web for testing
-description: 'Test your Office Add-in in Office on the web by sideloading' ms.date: 07/07/2020
+description: 'Test your Office Add-in in Office on the web by sideloading.' ms.date: 07/10/2020
 localization_priority: Normal
 ---